prodrom3/nostrax/README.md

 # nostrax

-Welcome to nostrax, a sophisticated tool designed for efficient extraction of URLs and paths from web pages.
+A sophisticated tool designed for efficient extraction of URLs and paths from web pages.
 Inspired by "Nostos", the Greek concept of a heroic return journey, this tool aids in the digital exploration and mapping of the web.
 <p align="center">
   <img width="460" height="460" src="https://github.com/prodrom3/nostrax/assets/7604466/2872263b-788b-42f4-96d4-7670437b205a)">
 </p>